larrybotha/everything/resources/videos/Huberman Lab Episode 1 - How Your Nervous System Works & Changes.md

 15:10
 You have neurons in your ears that perceive certain sounds.
-Your entire experience of life is filtered by these, 15:20 what we call sensory receptors if you want to know what the name is.
+Your entire experience of life is filtered by these, 15:20 what we call sensory receptors== if you want to know what the name is.
 So this always raises an interesting question.
 15:26
 People ask, well, is there much more out there?
 Is there a lot more happening in the world that I'm not experiencing 15:33